gitpod-io/gitpod/chart/README.md

 | `hostname`           | The Hostname your installation is available at | `localhost`                                             |
 | `certificatesSecret` | Configures certificates for your domain        | `{}`                                                    |

-There are several options how to enable ingress into your Gitpod installation.
-They mostly hinge on the fact which kind of certificate are available:
- - `noDomain` requires no domain nor certificate but offers HTTP only
- - `hosts` enables all features and full HTTPS support but requires wilcard HTTPS certificates
- - `pathAndHost` is a tradeoff that works with non-wildcard HTTPS certificates Compare [values.yaml](./values.yaml) for details.
+Compare [values.yaml](./values.yaml) for details.

 For more details and a complete example using `hosts` see [here](https://www.gitpod.io/docs/self-hosted/latest/install/configure-ingress/).